unitbvcv/image_processing_platform/README.md

 ## Usage
 ### Starting the application
-Run the `ImageProcessingFramework.pyw` script using Python.
+Run the `ImageProcessingPlatform.pyw` script using Python.

 ### UI Introduction
 The main window can load an image from disk, show a processed image, zoom the images and save the processed image.
 The main window also displays your custom image processing algorithms on the top menu bar.

-The tool provides a magnifier and a plotter for usage on the original image and on the processed image.
+The platform provides a magnifier and a plotter for usage on the original image and on the processed image.
 After opening the magnifier/plotter, the original/processed image can be **left clicked** and the magnifier/plotter will update.
 All the markings will dissapear after closing the magnifier/plotter window.

 **Right clicking** the original/processed image will add the click location into a queue that can be used by your algorithms as input.
 Those positions will also be marked in the application.
 This queue can be emptied using the **Esc** key.